andry81/tacklebar/README_EN.txt

 * README_EN.txt
-* 2023.09.08
+* 2023.10.17
 * tacklebar

 1. DESCRIPTION
 2. LICENSE
 3. REPOSITORIES
 4. CATALOG CONTENT DESCRIPTION
+5. DISTRIBUTION
-5. PREREQUISITES
+6. PREREQUISITES
-6. DEPENDENCIES
+7. DEPENDENCIES
-7. EXTERNALS
+8. EXTERNALS
-8. IMPLEMENTATION DETAILS
+9. IMPLEMENTATION DETAILS
-9. PROJECT CONFIGURATION VARIABLES
+10. PROJECT CONFIGURATION VARIABLES
-10. INSTALLATION
+11. INSTALLATION
-10.1.
+11.1.
 Windows XP support
-11. CONFIGURATION STORAGE FILES
+12. CONFIGURATION STORAGE FILES
-12. DESCRIPTION ON SCRIPTS USAGE
+13. DESCRIPTION ON SCRIPTS USAGE

-13.1.
+14.1.
 Open a notepad window independently to selected files.
-13.1.1.
+14.1.1.
 Method #1.
 Open a new notepad window to save edit file to current
         working directory.
-13.1.2.
+14.1.2.
 Method #2.
 Open a new notepad window to save edit file to current panel
         directory.

-13.2.
+14.2.
 Open standalone notepad window for selected files.

-13.3.
+14.3.
 Open selected files in existing Notepad++ window.

-13.4.
+14.4.
 Open Administator console window in current directory.
-13.4.1.
+14.4.1.
 Method #1.
 By left mouse button, Total Commander bitness is
         independent.
-13.4.2.
+14.4.2.
 Method #2.
 By left mouse button, Total Commander bitness is dependent.
-13.4.3.
+14.4.3.
 Method #3.
 By right mouse button, using `As Administrator`.
-13.4.4.
+14.4.4.
 Method #4.
 By left mouse button.
-13.4.5.
+14.4.5.
 Method #5.
 By call to cmda.bat script and type an Administrator
         password after.

-13.5.
+14.5.
 Edit SVN properties.
-13.5.1.
+14.5.1.
 Method #1.
 By path list through the TortoiseSVN GUI.
-13.5.2.
+14.5.2.
 Method #2.
 By path list from command line through the TortoiseSVN GUI.
-13.5.3.
+14.5.3.
 Method #3.
 By path list over notepad with tabs only for existing
         properties.
-13.5.4.
+14.5.4.
 Method #4.
 By path list over notepad with tabs for selected by user
         properties including not yet existed.

-13.6.
+14.6.
 Open SVN Log for selected files and directories together.
-13.6.1.
+14.6.1.
 Method #1.
 By path list through the TortoiseSVN GUI from working
         copies.
-13.6.2.
+14.6.2.
 Method #2.
 By path list through the TortoiseSVN GUI from remmote urls.

-13.7.
+14.7.
 Open TortoiseSVN status dialog from set of WC directories (always opens
       to show unversioned changes).
-13.7.1.
+14.7.1.
 Method #1.
 One window for all WC directories with or without versioned
         changes (by default if no `-window-per-*`/`-all-in-one flags`).
-13.7.2.
+14.7.2.
 Method #2.
 Window per unique repository root with or without versioned
         changes in respective WC directory.
-13.7.3.
+14.7.3.
 Method #3.
 Window per command line WC directory with or without
         versioned changes.
-13.7.4.
+14.7.4.
 Method #4.
 Window per WC root directory with or without versioned
         changes.

-13.8.
+14.8.
 Open TortoiseSVN commit dialogs for a set of WC directories (opens only
       if has not empty versioned changes).
-13.8.1.
+14.8.1.
 Method #1.
 Window per unique repository root with versioned changes in
         respective WC directory (by default if no `-window-per-*`/`-all-in-one` flags).
-13.8.2.
+14.8.2.
 Method #2.
 One window for all WC directories with versioned changes.
-13.8.3.
+14.8.3.
 Method #3.
 Window per command line WC directory with versioned changes.
-13.8.4.
+14.8.4.
 Method #4.
 Window per WC root directory with versioned changes.

-13.9 Compare current directories of 2 panels.
+14.9 Compare current directories of 2 panels.

-13.10 Comapre selected paths to path list from a saveload slot.
+14.10 Comapre selected paths to path list from a saveload slot.

-13.11.
+14.11.
 Compare selected paths from current panel (odd-vs-even).
-13.11.1.
+14.11.1.
 Method #1.
 By path list.
-13.11.2.
+14.11.2.
 Method #2.
 By path list from command line.

-13.12.
+14.12.
 Compare selected paths from current panel (odd-vs-even, sort file
        lines).
-13.12.1.
+14.12.1.
 Method #1.
 By path list.
-13.12.2.
+14.12.2.
 Method #2.
 By path list from command line.

-13.13.
+14.13.
 Shell/SVN/GIT files batch move.
-13.13.1.
+14.13.1.
 Method #1.
 Move files by path list.

-13.14.
+14.14.
 Shell/SVN/GIT files batch rename.
-13.14.1.
+14.14.1.
 Method #1.
 Rename files by path list.

-13.15.
+14.15.
 Shell/SVN/GIT files batch copy.
-13.15.1.
+14.15.1.
 Method #1.
 Copy files by path list.

-13.16.
+14.16.
 Shell file to files copy by path list.
-13.16.1.
+14.16.1.
 Method #1.
 Shell file to files copy by path list.

-13.17.
+14.17.
 Batch create directories in directories.
-13.17.1.
+14.17.1.
 Method #1.
 Create directories in current directory.
-13.17.2.
+14.17.2.
 Method #2.
 Create directories in selected directories.

-13.18.
+14.18.
 Batch create empty files in directories.
-13.18.1.
+14.18.1.
 Method #1.
 Create empty files in current directory.
-13.18.2.
+14.18.2.
 Method #2.
 Create empty files in selected directories.

-13.19.
+14.19.
 Batch create directories by path list.
-13.19.1.
+14.19.1.
 Method #1.
 Create directories by path list.

-13.20.
+14.20.
 Batch create empty files by path list.
-13.20.1.
+14.20.1.
 Method #1.
 Create empty files by path list.

-13.21.
+14.21.
 Concatenate video files.

-13.22.
+14.22.
 Read/Save/Edit/Load/Select path list to/in/from/by a saveload slot.
-13.22.1.
+14.22.1.
 Read file selection list to a saveload slot list.
-13.22.2.
+14.22.2.
 Save file selection list to a saveload slot list.
-13.22.3.
+14.22.3.
 Edit a saveload slot list.
-13.22.4.
+14.22.4.
 Load search from a saveload slot list.
-13.22.5.
+14.22.5.
 Load panel from a saveload slot list.
-13.22.6.
+14.22.6.
 Select panel files from a saveload slot list.

-14. KNOWN ISSUES
+15. KNOWN ISSUES

-14.1.
+15.1.
 Error message:
       `Windows Script Host is disabled: "HKEY_CURRENT_USER\Software\Microsoft\Windows Script Host\Settings\Enabled" = 0x0`
       OR
       `Windows Script Host is disabled: "HKEY_LOCAL_MACHINE\Software\Microsoft\Windows Script Host\Settings\Enabled" = 0x0`
       OR
-      Error message dialog: `Windows Script Host access is disabled on this machine, Contact your administrator for details` 14.2.
+      Error message dialog: `Windows Script Host access is disabled on this machine, Contact your administrator for details` 15.2.
 A Visual Basic script error message:
       `Microsoft VBScript runtime error: This script contains malicious content and has been blocked by your antivirus software.: 'ExecuteGlobal'`
       OR
       A Visual Basic script hangs on execution.
-14.3.
+15.3.
 A script prints error message `the script process is not properly
       elevated up to Administrator privileges.`
-14.4.
+15.4.
 A script shows an error dialog with the title and message:
       `Notepad++.exe - Entry Point Not Found`,
       `The procedure entry point GetLogicalProcessorInformation could not be located in the dynamic link library KERNEL32.dll`
-14.5.
+15.5.
 A script shows GUI error dialog with the title and message:
       `notepad++.exe - Entry Point Not Found`,
-      `The procedure entry point SHCreateItemFromParsingName count not be located in the dynamic link library SHELL32.dll.` 14.6.
+      `The procedure entry point SHCreateItemFromParsingName count not be located in the dynamic link library SHELL32.dll.` 15.6.
 A script shows an error dialog with the title and message:
       `Notepad++.exe - Unable To Locate Component`,
       `This application has failed to start because python27.dll was not found.
 Re-installing the application may fix this problem.`
-14.7.
+15.7.
 Cygwin/Msys console input stalls with the error message:
       `tee: 'standard output': Permission denied`.
-14.8.
+15.8.
 Parent `cmd.exe` console window does not hide after the open of the
       ConEmu console window GUI.
-14.9.
+15.9.
 Parent `cmd.exe` console window does not close after the close of the
       ConEmu console window GUI.
-14.10.
+15.10.
 Parent `cmd.exe` console process closes upon the open of the ConEmu
        console window GUI and ConEmu console window opens with wrong `cmd.exe` bitness instance.
        OR
        ConEmu console window prints multiple error messages:
        `The process tried to write to a nonexistent pipe.` when runs 2 or more console instances.
-14.11.
+15.11.
 A script print error message
-       `/usr/bin/bash: line 0: cd: ...: No such file or directory` 14.12.
+       `/usr/bin/bash: line 0: cd: ...: No such file or directory` 15.12.
 A script shows GUI error dialog `Windows Script Host`:
        `Script: ...\call.vbs Line: ...
 Column: ...
 Error: Invalid procedure call or argument Code: 800A0005 Source: Microsoft VBScript runtime error`
-14.13. ffmpeg prints multiple error messages while concatenating video files:
+15.13. ffmpeg prints multiple error messages while concatenating video files:
        `non-existing PPS 0 referenced`, `decode_slice_header error`

 15. AUTHOR